tranhd95/tranhd95.github.io/content/posts/ai-assistants-visually-explained.md

 And that's pretty much it.
 The **extra abilities - like searching the web or using external tools - are just clever “behind-the-scenes” integrations that feed relevant results back to the model**.
 Handling images or audio, on the other hand, often involves specialized systems or separate models.
-Yet at its core, the AI is still driven by that same foundational principle: predicting what comes next in a conversation.
+Yet at its core, the "writing" AI is still driven by that same foundational principle: predicting what comes next in a conversation.

 ### What's next?